SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 In the code below, I will:

-* Import the required packages for importing the test set images.
+* Import the required packages for importing the test set images
-* Set up the parameters for the predictions.
+* Set up the parameters for the predictions
-* Load in the saved model file from training.
+* Load in the saved model file from training
-* Create a function for preprocessing the test set images in the same way that training and validation images were.
+* Create a function for preprocessing the test set images in the same way that training and validation images were
-* Create a function for making predictions, returning both predicted class label, and predicted class probability.
+* Create a function for making predictions, returning both predicted class label, and predicted class probability
-* Iterate through our test set images, preprocessing each and passing to the network for prediction.
+* Iterate through our test set images, preprocessing each and passing to the network for prediction
-* Create a Pandas DataFrame to hold all prediction data.
+* Create a Pandas DataFrame to hold all prediction data

 ```python
 # import required packages